Kaljurand/K6nele/docs/README.md

 [components.dot](components.dot) is a diagram of Kõnele components among Android APIs and apps.

-[rewrites.et.tsv](rewrites.et.tsv) is a simple tab-separated file that specifies rewrite rules and commands.
+[rewrites.tsv](rewrites.tsv) is a sample file that specifies (mostly) Estonian rewrite rules and commands, and conditions under which they should be applied.
-The columns are:
+The file contains the following tab-separated columns:

+1. Comment.
+Free-form comment
+2. Locale.
+Locale of the utterance (e.g. "et")
+3. Service.
+Regular expression to match the recognizer service class name
+4. App.
+Regular expression to match the app package name
-1. Regular expression to match (parts of) the utterance
+5. Utterance.
+Regular expression to match (parts of) the utterance
-2. Replacement string for the matched parts
+6. Replacement.
+String that replaces the matched parts of the utterance
-3. Command to be called if the expression fully matches the utterance
+7. Command.
+Command to be called if the expression fully matches the utterance
-4. Argument 1
-5. Argument 2
-6. ...
+8. Arg1.
+First argument of the command
+9. Arg2.
+Second argument of the command

+The first line of the table is a header that names the columns.
+Not all columns must be present.
+Non-header lines can be commented out using an initial '#'.

 Rewriting is done by:

-    utterance = java.util.regex.Pattern.compile( COL1 ).matcher(utterance).replaceAll( COL2 )
+    utt = java.util.regex.Pattern.compile( Utterance ).matcher(utt).replaceAll( Replacement )

 The pre-defined commands cover cursor movement within the text and between fields, selection, replacement, copy/paste/cut, and the editor actions `search`, `send`, `go`, and `done`.
-Most of the commands can be undone.
+Most of the commands can be repeated or undone multiple times.
-The arguments can back reference expression groups (`$1`, `$2`, ...) and refer to the current selection by `{}`.
+The arguments can back-reference expression groups (`$1`, `$2`, ...) and refer to the current selection by `{}`.